Email has been around for about 25 years and become an important communication channel in business.

 Address the recipient(s) at the beginning of your correspondence.

-- reply / reply all (conversation threads)
+- Reply / reply all (conversation threads)

-- forward (the FYI rule)
+- Forward (the FYI rule)

-- mark as read / unread
+- Mark as read / unread

 insert the forwarded text here

-The FYI rule:
+The FYI Rule:

 Don’t simply (and lazily) forward emails to your teammates and make them read the entire message – or even worse, the whole conversation thread.

 Email used to be a way to send, share, and distribute other documents or files as attachements.
-This practice has always been very limited in diffetent aspects, i.e. file size, number of files, file types, etc. Attachments have also been and still are the major way to ditribute viruses and malware.
+This practice has always been very limited in different aspects, i.e. file size, number of files, file types, etc. Attachments have also been and still are the major way to ditribute viruses and malware.

 There are better ways to store and share files than sending them via email.